pdf-raku/HTML-Canvas-To-PDF-raku/README.md

 This back-end is **experimental**.

+This module is an alternative to [HTML::Canvas](https://raku.land/zef:dwarring/HTML::Canvas), which is also able to save PDF files.

-It may be useful, if you wish to manipulate existing PDF files use the HTML Canvas API.
+It may be useful, if you wish to manipulate existing PDF files using the HTML Canvas API, or are wishing to integrate with Raku PDF modules such as PDF::Lite or PDF::API6.

 If this module is installed, the PDF::Content `canvas()` method will automatically render to a graphics stream using the `HTML::Canvas::To::PDF` back-end.
-The backend can thus be used on PDF Pages or XObject Forms.
+The backend can thus be used on PDF Pages or XObject Forms:

 ```
 use v6;